 We are pretty sure that the master bedroom is what kept people from buying this house.
 It is small, and it had a tiny closet.
 But I think more than that was that it was soooo dark.
 As someone who embraces sunshine and all things white, I was a little nervous that nothing could remedy the dingy feeling of this room.
 I mean, I knew some basic tricks on how to brighten a dark room, but this room seemed almost hopeless.
 Fast forward a month, add a bit of elbow grease and some strategic decorating, and I think it polished up nicely.

 The before picture is actually after we ripped out the navy blue carpet, which made the room look even smaller and darker than it was.
 There was a pretty spectacular flooring surprise underneath–do you see the flowers?!
 Apparently it’s some type of flooring that was popular in the early 1900’s that looks like wallpaper.
 Delicious.
+You can go to Miracote website and find out more about these special floorings.

 Okay, so can you guys take a leap of faith and trust me on something?
 Both the before and after photo are completely unretouched.
 They were both taken in the afternoon on a sunny day, with the same camera on the same settings.